jodok/garageopener/README.md

 The service uses a Python virtual environment to manage dependencies:

 - **System packages**: `python3-rpi.gpio` is installed system-wide via apt (required for GPIO access)
-- **Application packages**: Flask and Flask-RESTX are installed in the virtual environment
+- **Application packages**: Only python-dotenv is installed in the virtual environment
 - **Location**: Virtual environment is created in `venv/` directory
 - **Service**: Systemd service automatically uses the virtual environment's Python interpreter